IBM/cloud-native-starter/workshop-one-service/2-docker.md

 EXPOSE 3000
 ```

-### Run the container locally
+### Hands-on tasks - Run the container locally <a name="lab-hands-on"></a>

-That lab does only need Docker and a terminal session on your local machine.
+That lab needs a local Docker installation and a terminal session on your local machine.

 #### Step 1: To test and see how the code works you can run the code locally as a Docker container